Skip to Main Content

 Where O'Connell Street Gets Serious

-North Adelaide's O'Connell Street has long operated as a secondary dining address to the city's Gouger Street and East End precincts — busier at brunch, quieter at dinner, and historically more neighbourhood than destination.
-ODÉ Bistro, which opened in early 2024 at number 151, complicates that read.
+North Adelaide's O'Connell Street has long operated as a secondary dining address to the city's Gouger Street and East End precincts, busier at brunch, quieter at dinner, and historically more neighbourhood than destination.
+ODÉ Bistro at 151 O'Connell Street in North Adelaide complicates that read.
 From the outside, the scale signals small and considered: a modish diner rather than a sprawling room.
 Inside, the register shifts.
 This is a space designed for the kind of eating that asks something of you, the sort where the menu itself functions as an argument about what a meal should be.

 Menu Architecture: The Bistro Format as a Frame